quytelda/krita-panel/outline.md

 Since wet brushes are more complex, there's a lot of nuanced settings, and more details can be found at: https://docs.krita.org/en/reference_manual/brushes/brush_engines/color_smudge_engine.html

+Example:

+	Demonstrate the impressionism brush ("Texture Impressionism
+	Wet-Pattern") and explore the settings.
+The brush paints multiple strokes and scatters them around using the scatter setting.
+The hue and value variance set to fuzzy dab gives the impression of slight color variation across each mark.
+The strokes are automatically aligned in the direction we're painting using the drawing angle sensor.

+	The brush has a pattern enabled which overlays a canvas texture onto the strokes.
+However, one nice feature of using the color smudge engine is that it smudges that pattern texture, which prevents it from becoming too harsh and digital.
+This sort of mirrors a real brush, where the pattern is lost under layers of paint.

 ## Brush Settings